Every 35 seconds, someone chooses MORE THAN ^

 • Existing illnesses, injuries or physical abnormalities which lead to other health issues

-• Illnesses or injuries which are medically linked to existing illnesses, injuries or physical abnormalities.
+• Illnesses or injuries medically linked to existing illnesses, injuries or physical abnormalities

 We also consider these to be pre-existing: